 About Colonial Penn

 AARP’s co-founder Leonard Davis created the Colonial Penn insurance company over 50 years ago.
 CNO Financial Group owns them.
 They were among the first organizations to offer guaranteed acceptance of life insurance.
-Originally started in Philadelphia, their current corporate headquarters is now based in Carmel, Indiana, with 5,000 employees.
+Initially started in Philadelphia, their current corporate headquarters is based in Carmel, Indiana, with 5,000 employees.
 Tim Arnold is currently the CEO.